IT-Anthony/WS2019-packer-terraform-vsphere7/README.md

 ▶️ Create a template of Windows Server 2019, adding an autounattend.xml file for an automatic installation (*in French/Belgium*) ;

-▶️ Once the VM has started, the vmtools.bat script launches and installs the vmware-tools as well as activates WinRM for Packer, then the VM shuts down ;
+▶️ Once the VM has started, the vmtools.bat script launches and installs the vmware-tools as well as activates WinRM for Packer (*via the winrm.ps1*), then the VM shuts down ;

 ▶️ Via Terraform and the *terraform apply -var 'nombre=X'* command, creation of X virtual machines ;